-All the Local Governing Board members will have an enhanced DBS check without barred list information and section 128 check.
+All the Academy Committee members will have an enhanced DBS check without barred list information and section 128 check.
 They will have an enhanced DBS check with barred list information if working in regulated activity.
-The Chair of the Local Governing Board will have their DBS check countersigned by the secretary of state.
+The Chair of the Academy Committee will have their DBS check countersigned by the secretary of state.

-All trustees, proprietors and local The Local Governing Board will also have the following checks:
+All trustees, proprietors and The Academy Committee will also have the following checks:

-- Right to work in the UK - Other checks deemed necessary if they have lived or worked outside the UK
+- · Right to work in the UK - Other checks deemed necessary if they have lived or worked outside the UK